trsampson2/Pewlett_Hackard_Analysis/README.md

 ![retiring_titles](https://user-images.githubusercontent.com/86331812/138560347-2938f6f5-1b41-4fe6-bcd0-9a824b13bae2.png)

-2. The total number of retiring employees is 67,366 and the total number of employees eligible for the mentorship is 499,495.
-This shows that the company can recover from the large number of employees eligible for retirement.
+2. The total number of retiring employees is 67,366 and the total number of employees eligible for the mentorship is 1,549.
+That is about 2% of the retiring employees.

 3. Looking at the mentorship eligbility table can be whittled down even more to show senior staff and above.
 Looking it at there are other employees that may not be eligible for management included in the list.
 Engineers and Staff may not be ready for management posititons as a senior engineer or senior staff would be.